 Pacific Motorway M1 Varsity Lakes to Burleigh

-We are upgrading the Pacific Motorway (M1) Varsity Lakes to Tugun (VL2T) and it will be delivered in packages.
+The Pacific Motorway (M1) Varsity Lakes to Tugun (VL2T) is being upgraded and it will be delivered in packages.

 - widening the M1 to a minimum of 3 lanes in both directions